Ocelot: Hunting and diet

-Primates prevail in the diet of ocelots in southeastern Brazil, and iguanas in a tropical deciduous forest in Mexico.
+Primates prevail in the diet of ocelots in southeastern Brazil and iguanas in a tropical deciduous forest in Mexico.
 The composition of the diet varies by season; in Venezuela, ocelots were found to prefer iguanas and rodents in the dry season and then switch to land crabs in the wet season.
 In southeastern Brazil, ocelots have a similar prey preference as margays and oncillas.
 The oncillas focus on tree-living marsupials and birds while the margays are not as selective.

 Reproduction and life cycle

 Both male and female ocelots produce a long-range "yowl" in the mating season and a short-range "meow".
 Ocelots can mate any time during the year.
-The peak mating season varies geographically; in Argentina and Paraguay peaks have been observed in autumn, and in Mexico and Texas in autumn and winter.
-Estrus lasts four to five days, and recurs every 25 days in a non-pregnant female.
+The peak mating season varies geographically; in Argentina and Paraguay, peaks have been observed in autumn, in Mexico and Texas in autumn and winter.
+Estrus lasts four to five days and recurs every 25 days in a non-pregnant female.
 A study in southern Brazil showed that sperm production in ocelots, margays and oncillas peaks in summer.
-Captive ocelots spend more time together when mating; both scent-mark extensively and eat less during this time.
-Breeding ocelots in captivity is often difficult.
+When mating, captive ocelots spend more time together, scent-mark extensively and eat less.

-A litter of one to three is born after a gestation period of two to three months.
-Females give birth in dens, usually located in dense vegetation.
+The female gives birth to a litter of one to three kittens after a gestation period of two to three months.
+Dens are usually located in dense vegetation.
 A newborn kitten weighs 200–340 g.
 The kitten is born with spots and stripes, though on a gray background; the color changes to golden as the ocelot grows older.
-A study in southern Texas revealed that a mother keeps a litter in a den for 13 to 64 days, and shifts the young to two or three dens.
+A study in southern Texas revealed that a mother keeps a litter in a den for 13 to 64 days and shifts the young to two or three dens.
 The kitten's eyes open 15 to 18 days after birth.
 Kittens begin to leave the den at the age of three months.
-They remain with their mother for up to two years, and then start dispersing and establishing their own territory.
+They remain with their mother for up to two years and then start dispersing and establishing their own territory.
 In comparison to other felids, ocelots have a relatively longer duration between births and a narrow litter size.
 Captive ocelots live for up to 20 years.